What Is Arthritis?

-Symptoms that are common in patients who suffer from osteoarthritis include:
+Symptoms that are common in patients who suffer from osteoarthritis include joint pain or stiffness:

-- Joint pain or stiffness (especially in the lumbar spine, hips, and knees)
+- In the lumbar spine, hips, and knees

-- Joint pain or stiffness after rest that begins to resolve with movement
+- After rest that begins to resolve with movement

-- Joint pain or stiffness that worsens during or after physical activity or at the end of the day
+- That worsens during or after physical activity or at the end of the day

 - Chronic joint pain